simplexsigil/MusclesInTime/README.md

 ):
 ```

 - **Purpose**: Trims and resamples a DataFrame from the MinT dataset to a specified time window and frame count.
 Optionally returns the result as a NumPy array.
 Vectorized version of this function for faster computation.
-Note, that fps is implicit by setting tim_window and target_frame_count accordingly.
+Note, that fps is implicit by setting time_window and target_frame_count accordingly.
 - **Parameters**:
   - `df` (pd.DataFrame): Input DataFrame containing muscle activation data from the MinT dataset.
   - `time_window` (Tuple[float, float]): Tuple specifying the start and end times of the desired time window.